i3arnon/i3arnon.github.io/_posts/2015-12-16-async-linq-to-objects-over-mongodb.md

 }
 ```

 Normally you would just cast the `IQueryable` into an `IEnumerable` (hopefully with `AsEnumerable`) and use LINQ to Objects which also supports deferred execution.
-However, since `IEnumerable` is synchronous doing that defeats the whole purpose of using async-await to begin with.
+However, since `IEnumerable` is synchronous doing that defeats the whole purpose of using async/await to begin with.
 You could also materialize the entire collection into memory and then use client-side filters but that can take too much memory and time.

 A former coworker of mine ([Tsach Vayness](https://linkedin.com/in/tsachv "Tsach Vayness")) suggested finding an existing library with async LINQ to Objects support and plugging it into the MongoDB C# driver.
 That enables using all the LINQ to Objects operators over MongoDB.
 There are a few of these libraries and the best, in my opinion, is [Reactive Extensions' Interactive Extensions](https://github.com/Reactive-Extensions/Rx.NET#interactive-extensions "Rx.NET") ([Ix-Async on nuget.org](https://www.nuget.org/packages/Ix-Async/ "Ix-Async")).